migorman/example-voting-app/worker/Readme.md

-This is worker java app \n
+This is worker java app
 Setting webhook